 It's through generating history that Ealdorlight tackles a common failing of procedural games: that everything can feel the same.
 By giving every house, barn, town, village, spear and sword a historical reason to exist, everything in the game is part of the story and has purpose.
 Ealdorlight goes further by building history into the core gameplay: for example, learning your sword was used to slay innocent villagers in an attack 200 years ago will unlock its power, but a power that tends towards evil deeds, despite your good intentions...

 "Ealdorlight is the natural follow on game from Sol Trader.
 I've taken all that learning and technology and ploughed it into a fantasy setting, whilst tightening up the main goal and taking the gameplay a step further.

-I'm back on Kickstarter in May 2017 to confirm this is the game people want me to make, and to gather feedback from the amazing Kickstarter community to make Ealdorlight even better."
+I'm back on Kickstarter to confirm this is the game people want me to make, and to gather feedback from the amazing Kickstarter community to make Ealdorlight even better."

 Chris Parsons, Revelation Games

 Ealdorlight is Chris Parsons's second game after Sol Trader and his first under the new Revelation Games label.
 Chris started his professional video games career as a AAA programmer at Elixir Studios for four years.
 After working on Republic: the Revolution and Evil Genius, Chris founded his own software development agency, before returning to games and releasing Sol Trader as a solo indie title in 2016.
 He's now expanded the team and is switching to Unreal Engine for the followup.

 For more information please contact Chris on: